 - Submit and confirm.

-Mercari only allows users to report individual listings, not full seller profiles – an important limitation for brands tracking repeat offenders.
+Mercari only allows users to report individual listings, not full seller profiles, which is an important limitation for brands tracking repeat offenders.

 When Reporting Alone Isn’t Enough

-Mercari does take action on intellectual property reports, but for brands facing high volumes of infringement, the platform’s case-by-case process can quickly become a bottleneck.
-Response times vary significantly – some listings are removed within days, while others may take weeks depending on complexity and report volume.
+Mercari does take action on intellectual property reports, but for brands facing high volumes of infringement, the marketplace's case-by-case process can quickly become a bottleneck.
+Response times vary considerably: some listings are removed within days, while others may take weeks depending on complexity and report volume.

-What’s more, the reporting process requires brands to gather evidence, draft detailed descriptions, and follow up on each individual listing.
-For teams monitoring dozens or even hundreds of infringing posts, this approach is time-consuming and difficult to sustain.
-And as counterfeiters become more sophisticated – switching accounts, using deceptive product names, and subtly altering images – reactive enforcement simply can’t keep pace.
+What's more, the reporting process requires brands to gather evidence, draft detailed descriptions, and follow up on each individual listing.
+For teams monitoring dozens or even hundreds of infringing posts, this approach is time-consuming and hard to maintain.
+And as counterfeiters grow more sophisticated, switching accounts, using deceptive product names, and subtly altering images, reactive enforcement can't keep pace.

 That’s where MarqVision comes in.

-Our AI-powered platform automates the detection and takedown of counterfeit listings across Mercari and more than 1,600 global marketplaces.
-We flag violations ranging from trademark misuse to design infringement and enable brands to take bulk action with just a few clicks.
+Our AI-powered solution automates the detection and takedown of counterfeit listings across Mercari and more than 1,600 global marketplaces.
+We flag violations ranging from trademark misuse to design infringement and give brands the tools to take bulk action with just a few clicks.

 Yes: Mercari is a legitimate and popular resale marketplace, used by millions across the U.S. For IP holders, though, legitimacy alone doesn’t equal safety.
 As counterfeiters grow more creative and platforms expand, brand protection must evolve with them.

-Whether you're responding to consumer complaints, planning out an enforcement strategy, or wondering how to report a repeat counterfeiter on Mercari, the bottom line is clear: protecting your brand on resale platforms now requires more than manual intervention.
-It demands automation, speed, and scale.
+Whether you're responding to consumer complaints, planning out an enforcement strategy, or wondering how to report a repeat counterfeiter on Mercari, the bottom line is clear: brand protection demands automation, speed, and scale.

 4 Enforcements a Week to 400: Scale Brand Safety with Marq AI